On The Spectrum Of Infinite Quantum Graphs: Lower bounds on the lowest positive eigenvalue

-where $\Inr(\Omega)$ is the inradius of $\Omega$, $\Inr(\Omega) = \sup \{ r>0: \text{ there exists } x \in \Omega \text{ such that } B_r(x)\subset \Omega\}$.
+where $\Inr(\Omega)$ is the inradius of $\Omega$,

-It is fairly easy to see that a metric graph analogue of a Makai inequality can only hold on trees (as the Makai inequality itself holds only on simply connected domains) with a Dirichlet condition imposed on all ends and on all degree one vertices.
-The next proposition proves a Makai inequality for a special class of such trees, namely trees with a \emph{centre point}.
+It is fairly easy to see that a metric graph analogue of the Makai inequality can only hold on trees (as the Makai inequality itself holds only on simply connected domains) with a Dirichlet condition imposed on all ends and on all degree one vertices.
+Let us next prove a Makai-type inequality for a special class of such trees, namely trees with a \emph{centre point} (or \emph{centre vertex}).

-\begin{defi} Suppose \(\mGraph\) is a locally finite metric tree of finite inradius.
-Let \(\centervertex\) be a vertex of \(\mGraph\) and let
+\begin{defi} Suppose $\mGraph$ is a locally finite metric tree of finite inradius.
+Let $\centervertex$ be a vertex of $\mGraph$ and let